mendicant-original/newman/README.md

   would be nice where appropriate.
 Right now Newman is under tested and we don't want to make that problem worse.

+* Newman is taking a use-case oriented approach to design.
+Be prepared to justify any proposed change with real or realistic scenarios, rather than simply addressing theoretical concerns.

 ### Authorship:

 Newman is being developed by [Gregory Brown](http://community.mendicantuniversity.org/people/sandal)